jagprog5/dev-guide/README.md

  - evaluating surrounding infrastructure (misconfigured devops, etc.)
  - a comprehensive QA list and plan

-One can iterate on a program for a long time (with diminishing returns), and at some point it makes more sense to expose it to the real world.
+One can iterate on a program for a long time (with diminishing returns), but at some point it makes more sense to expose it to the real world.

 # Type System - Prefer Strong Types